code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/pd/15-16/faq.md

 Payments will be made twice a month either directly to the teacher or to the district who will then make payments to teachers:

-•Cycle 1: 1st - 15th of each month (payments are pulled the 1st business day after the 15th and are deposited in accounts or sent to the district ~10 business days later)
+•Cycle 1: 1st - 15th of each month (payments are deposited in accounts or mailed to the district within 10 business days)

-•Cycle 2: 16th - last day of each month (payments are pulled the 1st business day after the end of the month and are deposited in accounts or sent to the district ~10 business days later)
+•Cycle 2: 16th - last day of each month (payments are deposited in accounts or mailed to the district within 10 business days)

-If, for example, a teacher finishes Phase 1 on Wednesday, May 20, the payment will be processed on Monday, June 1st and paid by Friday, June 12th.
+If, for example, a teacher finishes Phase 1 on Wednesday, May 20, made on Monday, June 1st and paid by Monday, June 10th.
 <br/>
 *Note: Code.org is not responsible for delays in payment from districts to teachers.
 If your district pays you directly, please contact your district finance department with any payment delay questions.*